mplain/kotlin-webflux/readme.md

-Привет! Это мой демонстрационный проект микросервиса на Kotlin + Spring WebFlux
+Hi!
+This is my demo project of a Kotlin + Spring WebFlux mecroservice

-Здесь есть примеры использования следующих технологий:
+It demonstrates the use of the following technologies:

 - Kafka
 - MongoDB
 - HTML Rendering
 - Server-Sent Events
 - Video Streaming